Monday, June 16, 2025

 Hello and welcome to Cinema Wellman.
 I am your host David, and today we’re going to be talking about movie music.

-Some songs are now forever matched with a specific scene from a movie so much so that you can never hear that song again without thinking of the scene that accompanied it.
+Some songs are now forever matched with a specific scene from a movie.
+You can never hear that song again without thinking of the scene that accompanied it.

-Two examples of that are “American Girl” by Tom Petty & the Heartbreakers in Silence of the Lambs and “Stuck in the Middle With You” by Stealers Wheel in Reservoir Dogs.
+Two such examples of that are “American Girl” by Tom Petty & the Heartbreakers in Silence of the Lambs and “Stuck in the Middle with You” by Stealers Wheel in Reservoir Dogs.

 If you’ve seen either of those films, you know exactly what I’m talking about.